 Here are a few tips to help you get the best light setting for your common bedroom activities.

 1. Choose fixtures with diffusing lampshades

-Tip: Install colour-changing LED bulbs that can be easily controlled with a smartphone app and other smart home assistants.
-This will allow you the flexibility to easily toggle between cool and warm colour shades.
+Tip: Install color-changing LED bulbs that can be easily controlled with a smartphone app and other smart home assistants.
+This will allow you the flexibility to easily toggle between cool and warm color shades.
 See how Philips Hue works.

 2. Add dimmer switches where you can

-Tip: Opt for a wireless portable easy to use dimmer switch that work with smart LED bulbs.The Philips Hue wireless dimming kits include everything you need to get you started in no time.
+Tip: Opt for a wireless portable easy to use dimmer switch that works with smart LED bulbs.The Philips Hue wireless dimming kits includes everything you need to get you started in no time.

 3. Use indirect lighting in your bedroom

 Some master bedroom lighting ideas call for fixtures that provide soft, accent lighting around your bed frame to create a more relaxed atmosphere than a direct light source would.
 You can also choose fixtures that provide both direct and indirect lighting, and fixtures that cycle between the different types - direct, indirect, and both together.

 Tip: If your bedroom is very large, you can focus on combining indirect light sources - like recessed spotlights and lightstrips - with direct light sources like ceiling lights and pendants.

 Even subtle decorative lights make a bold statement when used as wall art or to accent unique ceiling features (like a tray ceiling or an arch).
 Some master bedroom light fixtures to consider are small-scale neon signs, strings of fairy lights, or lightstrips.
 You can also combine the decorative and the functional with interestingly designed color-changing table and floor lamps that provide warm and cool lighting for bedroom activities.